Einsatzgruppen: Rumbula

 In November 1941 Himmler was dissatisfied with the pace of the exterminations in Latvia, as he intended to move Jews from Germany into the area.
 He assigned SS-Obergruppenführer Jeckeln, one of the perpetrators of the Babi Yar massacre, to liquidate the Riga ghetto.
 Jeckeln selected a site about 10 km southeast of Riga near the Rumbula railway station, and had 300 Russian prisoners of war prepare the site by digging pits in which to bury the victims.
 Jeckeln organised around 1,700 men, including 300 members of the Arajs Kommando, 50 German SD men, and 50 Latvian guards, most of whom had already participated in mass-murdering of civilians.
 These troops were supplemented by Latvians, including members of the Riga city police, battalion police, and ghetto guards.
 Around 1,500 able-bodied Jews would be spared execution so their slave labour could be exploited; a thousand men were relocated to a fenced-off area within the ghetto and 500 women were temporarily housed in a prison and later moved to a separate nearby ghetto, where they were put to work mending uniforms.

 Although Rumbula was on the rail line, Jeckeln decided that the victims should travel on foot from Riga to the execution ground.
 Trucks and buses were arranged to carry children and the elderly.
 The victims were told that they were being relocated, and were advised to bring up to 20 kg of possessions.
 The first day of executions, 30 November 1941, began with the perpetrators rousing and assembling the victims at 4:00 am.
 The victims were moved in columns of a thousand people toward the execution ground.
 As they walked, some SS men went up and down the line, shooting people who could not keep up the pace or who tried to run away or rest.

 When the columns neared the prepared execution site, the victims were driven some 270 m from the road into the forest, where any possessions that had not yet been abandoned were seized.
 Here the victims were split into groups of fifty and taken deeper into the forest, near the pits, where they were ordered to strip.
 The victims were driven into the prepared trenches, made to lie down, and shot in the head or the back of the neck by members of Jeckeln's bodyguard.
 Around 13,000 Jews from Riga were murdered at the pits that day, along with a thousand Jews from Berlin who had just arrived by train.
 On the second day of the operation, 8 December 1941, the remaining 10,000 Jews of Riga were murdered in the same way.
-About a thousand were murdered on the streets of the city or on the way to the site, bringing the total number of deaths for the two-day extermination to 25,000 people.
+About a thousand were murdered on the streets of the city or on the way to the site, bringing the total number of victims for the two-day extermination to 25,000 people.
 For his part in organising the massacre, Jeckeln was promoted to Leader of the SS Upper Section, Ostland.